RobbieBrandrick/ArduinoProjectsBook/README.md

 # Arduino Projects Book
-C++ code that I wrote while following along with the Arduino Projects Books from the Arduino Starter Kit.
+Code that I wrote while following along with the Arduino Projects Books from the Arduino Starter Kit.
 Fun stuff!!